Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 {% include "_blocks/tableOfContents.html" %}

-## Different ways register your business
+## Different ways to register your business

 There are 3 ways to register your business with the *[[Finanzamt]]*: